microsoftgraph/msgraph-sdk-powershell/src/Planner/Planner/docs/v1.0/New-MgPlannerPlan.md

       - `[Category6 <String>]`: The label associated with Category 6
     - `[SharedWith <IMicrosoftGraphPlannerUserIds>]`: plannerUserIds
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Owner <String>]`: ID of the Group that owns the plan.
 A valid group must exist before this field can be set.
-After it is set, this property can’t be updated.
+After it is set, this property can't be updated.
-  - `[Tasks <IMicrosoftGraphPlannerTask[]>]`: Read-only.
+  - `[Tasks <IMicrosoftGraphPlannerTask[]>]`: Collection of tasks in the plan.
+Read-only.
 Nullable.
-Collection of tasks in the plan.
   - `[Title <String>]`: Required.
 Title of the plan.

-BUCKETS <IMicrosoftGraphPlannerBucket[]>: Read-only.
+BUCKETS <IMicrosoftGraphPlannerBucket[]>: Collection of buckets in the plan.
+Read-only.
 Nullable.
-Collection of buckets in the plan.
   - `[Id <String>]`: Read-only.
   - `[Name <String>]`: Name of the bucket.
   - `[OrderHint <String>]`: Hint used to order items of this type in a list view.
 The format is defined as outlined here.